Posterior Inference in Curved Exponential Families under Increasing Dimensions: Exponential Family Revisited

 \end{theorem}

-As mentioned earlier, Theorem \ref{Thm:Main:improv} has different assumptions on the prior that Theorem 3 of \cite{G2000} has.
-On the other hand, Theorem \ref{Thm:Main:improv} does not requires additional technical assumptions used in \cite{G2000}, as discussed in Appendix \ref{Sec:Tech}, and the growth condition of $\dim$ with relative to the sample size $n$ is improved by at least $\ln \dim$ factors.
+Theorem \ref{Thm:Main:improv} establishes the asymptotic normality of the posterior density function.
+It has different assumptions on the prior relative to Theorem 3 of \cite{G2000}.
+However, Theorem \ref{Thm:Main:improv} does not require additional technical assumptions used in \cite{G2000}, as discussed in Appendix A, and the growth condition of $\dim$ with relative to the sample size $n$ is improved by $\ln \dim$ factors.

-In some applications it might be desired to have stronger convergence properties than simply asymptotic normality.
-The following theorem provides sufficient conditions for the $\alpha$-moment convergence.